Italy - Climate

 Not all projects are screened against the Rio markers; this funding falls into the ‘not screened’ category.

-Italy will be supporting the United Kingdom (UK) on its presidency of the 2020 United Nations Climate Change Conference, also known as COP 26, the 26th Conference of the Parties to the United Nations Framework Convention on Climate Change (UNFCCC).
-Italy will be hosting a number of key preparatory events such as a Youth Event and the Pre-COP Summit, which were planned for October in Milan, shortly before the Conference, scheduled for November 2020.
-Because both countries have been heavily affected by the COVID-19 crisis, the Conference has been rescheduled for 2021.
+Italy will be supporting the United Kingdom (UK) on their presidency of the United Nations Climate Change Conference, also known as COP 26, the 26th Conference of the Parties to the United Nations Framework Convention on Climate Change (UNFCCC) which has been postponed to 2021 due to the COVID-19 crisis.
+Italy will be hosting a number of key preparatory events such as a Youth Event and the Pre-COP Summit, which are now planned to take place in Milan in November 2021, shortly before the Conference.

 Only a small portion of Italy’s ODA is channeled toward projects that name climate change adaptation or mitigation as a principal goal